TERMS OF SERVICE (SAAS)

 3. Rights in Intellectual Property

 3.2.
 Customer Data.
 Customer owns all right, title and interest in all Customer Data.
 Nothing in this Agreement shall be construed to grant CyberArk any rights in Customer Data beyond those expressly provided herein.
-Customer grants CyberArk and its Affiliates the limited, non-exclusive, worldwide right to view and use the Customer Data solely for the purpose of providing the SaaS Products.
+Customer grants CyberArk and its Affiliates the limited, non-exclusive, worldwide license to view and use the Customer Data solely for the purpose of providing the SaaS Products.

 3.3.
 Usage Data and Suggestions.
 CyberArk shall be permitted to collect and use the Usage Data for its reasonable business purposes and for Customer’s benefit.
-In the event CyberArk wishes to disclose the Usage Data or any part thereof to third parties (either during the Subscription Term or thereafter), such data shall be anonymized and presented in the aggregate so that it will not identify Customer or its Authorized Users.
+In the event CyberArk wishes to disclose the Usage Data or any part thereof to third parties (either during the Subscription Term or thereafter), such data shall be anonymized and/or presented in the aggregate so that it will not identify Customer or its Authorized Users.
 The foregoing shall not limit in any way CyberArk’s confidentiality obligations pursuant to section 4 below.
 To the extent that Customer provides CyberArk with Suggestions, such Suggestions shall be free from any confidentiality restrictions that might otherwise be imposed upon CyberArk pursuant to this Agreement, and may be implemented by CyberArk in its sole discretion.
 Customer acknowledges that any CyberArk products or materials incorporating any such Suggestions shall be the sole and exclusive property of CyberArk.

 4.1.
 Confidential Information.
-The Parties acknowledge that each may disclose certain valuable confidential and proprietary information to the other.
+The Parties acknowledge that each may disclose certain valuable confidential and proprietary information to the other Party.
 The receiving Party may only use the disclosing Party’s Confidential Information to fulfill the purposes of this Agreement.
 The receiving Party will protect the disclosing Party’s Confidential Information by using at least the same degree of care as the receiving Party uses to protect its own Confidential Information of a like nature (but no less than a reasonable degree of care) to prevent the unauthorized use, dissemination, disclosure or publication of such Confidential Information.
 Notwithstanding the foregoing, the receiving Party may disclose Confidential Information to its (and its Affiliates) employees, advisors, consultants, and agents on a need-to-know basis and provided that such party is bound by obligations of confidentiality substantially similar to those contained herein.
 This section 4 supersedes any and all prior or contemporaneous understandings and agreements, whether written or oral, between the Parties with respect to Confidential Information and is a complete and exclusive statement thereof.
-Additionally, the obligations set forth in section 5.3 and not section 4 herein apply to Customer Data.
+Additionally, the obligations set forth in section 5.3 and not this section 4 herein apply to Customer Data.